Skip to main content

 Read the preview

-You’ll see the label distribution across the sample plus a per-span breakdown.
+You’ll see the label distribution across the sample plus a per-target breakdown, including which targets got flagged.
 If the labels don’t match your intent, adjust the prompt or labels and test again.

 Test results are not persisted.
 They exist only to help you tune the prompt before activating.